cloudmesh-project/reu-2014/doc/source/bios.rst

           :height: 100

      - Tatyana Matthews
      - Tatyana Matthews is from Charlotte, North Carolina.
-She is a rising sophomore Computer Information Science major with a scientific concentration at Elizabeth City State University (ECSU) located in Elizabeth City, North Carolina.
+She is a rising sophomore and Computer Information Science major with a scientific concentration at Elizabeth City State University, located in Elizabeth City, North Carolina.
 At this time she is researching the Apache Big Data Stack, a project led by Scott McCaulay at Indiana University, Bloomington.

    * -